circleci/circleci-docs/src-api/source/index.html.md

 ### API Syntax

 When making an API request, make sure you follow standard REST API syntax and formatting.
 Adhering to proper REST API syntax ensures that the API server can properly process your request and return a JSON response.
-To make a request to the CircleCI API, use the format shown below:
+To make a request to the CircleCI API, use the format shown in the pane to the right:
 "https://circleci.com/api/v1.1"

 Where: